Do you want to get rid of that dreaded belly fat?

 If you really want to spend your money on such supplements, I suggest you buy something that can help suppress your hunger.

-This is useful because when you are consuming less calorie than you burn for an extended period you will be hungry.
+This is useful because when you are consuming fewer calories than you burn for an extended period you will be hungry.

 You could buy some caffeine pills or some of that green tea/matcha extract stuff.
 Both are cheap.